alexfernandez/loadtest/README.md

 Used to be `statusCallback(error, result, latency)`;
 the third parameter `latency` has been removed due to performance reasons.

-**Warning**: The format for `statusCallback` has changed in version 2.0.0 onwards.
-It used to be `statusCallback(latency, result, error)`, it has been changed to conform to the usual Node.js standard.

 #### `contentInspector(result)`

 A function that would be executed after every request before its status be added to the final statistics.